Evernote/evernote-sdk-ios/README.md

 First you set up the shared EvernoteSession, configuring it with your consumer key and secret.

 The SDK now supports the Yinxiang Biji service by default.
+Please make sure your consumer key has been [activated](http://dev.evernote.com/support/) for the China service.

 Do something like this in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.